 Signing Up for Banking Alerts

 Go ahead and turn on banking alerts.
 Notifications such as email, app, or text alerts can help you protect your bank account.
 These alerts are sent in the event of new credit and debit transactions, failed logins, password changes, and outgoing wire transfers.
 If there is fraudulent activity on your account, you’ll be notified right away and can take action.

 Online banking is convenient, but it can have risks, such as getting hacked or scammed.
 You can fight back by managing your digital and physical banking assets to help protect your finances.
 From storing your checkbook safely to knowing how to avoid phishing and skimming, there are steps you can take to minimize your risk.

 Keeping your money safe is a priority at SoFi, and so is growing it.
-Sign up for our Checking and Savings with direct deposit, and you’ll earn a terrific 1.25% APY, pay no account fees, and get access to your paycheck up to two days early.
+Sign up for our Checking and Savings with direct deposit, and you’ll earn a competitive APY, pay no account fees, and get access to your paycheck up to two days early.

 What is the best way to keep my bank account safe?

 Keep your bank account safe by protecting your bank cards, checks, and your digital and mobile accounts.
 Use strong passwords for logins, two-factor authentication, and avoid accessing your bank account over public WiFi.
 Sign up for text and email alerts, and if you lose a debit or credit card or suspect fraudulent activity, contact your bank immediately.

 How can I protect the money in my bank account?